szymontruszkowski/Banking-Application/README.md

 # Banking-Application

 This is a console application which reflects real banking processes like:
-- new customer registration\n
+- new customer registration
-- account creation\n
+- account creation
-- depositing funds\n
+- depositing funds
-- withdrawing funds\n
+- withdrawing funds
-- transferring funds\n
+- transferring funds
 - etc.